-What I will try and do is keep this short and sweet (I get it: you’re busy!) and give you a few helpful hints and practical tips that have helped me over the years.
+What I will try and do is keep this short and sweet (I get it: you’re busy!).
+I want to give you a few practical tips that have helped me over the years.

 Avoid multitasking and find your quiet hours

 Please note this post may contain affiliate links.
 Please refer to my disclosure for more information.